DFmr/GetCleanData/CodeBook.md

-# CodeBook for dataFinal.txt
+# CodeBook for run_analysis.R

 ## Introduction

-The dataFinal.txt was produced from the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UC Irvine Machine Learning Repository:Human Activity Recognition Using Smartphones Data Set</a> website.
+The run_analysis.R was produced from the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UC Irvine Machine Learning Repository:Human Activity Recognition Using Smartphones Data Set</a> website.
 The data was created as a project for Coursera's <b> Getting and Cleaning Data</b> course.

 The overall goal of the project was to create a clean dataset.
 Specifically, the purpose of the assignment was to: